CMMC POAMs: Guidelines and Limitations

 - Completing a self-assessment and reporting the score to the Supplier Performance Risk System (SPRS).

-Self-assessment scores range from -203 to 110, and a minimum score of 88 is required to begin the formal CMMC assessment process with a CMMC Third-Party Assessor Organization (C3PAO).
+Self-assessment scores range from -203 to 110, and a minimum SPRS score of 88 is required to be eligible for a Conditional Level 2 assessment under the Final Rule.

 CMMC POAM Requirements and Limitations